Middlewares

 The following example is the GlobalErrorHandlerMiddleware used by Ts.ED to handle all errors thrown by your application.

-If you planed to catch errors globally see our Exception filter page.
+If you plan to catch errors globally see our Exception filter page.

 # Specifics parameters decorators

-In addition, you have these specifics parameters decorators for the middlewares:
+In addition, you have these specific parameters decorators for the middlewares:

 Signature Description